Stonehewer Moss Northwich – Data Protection Solicitors

 Under the GDPR, processors are responsible for maintaining records of personal data and are liable for any breach in the way the information is handled.
 Controllers, on the other hand, will have the added responsibility of ensuring that they comply with the GDPR when dealing with processors.

 Businesses across the UK and globally are required to comply with the General Data Protection Regulation and the consequences of failing to do so could be severe.
 The European Data Protection Authority will be able to take action against businesses anywhere in the world who fail to comply with the legislation.
 Non-compliance could result in businesses receiving fines of up to €20 million Euros or the equivalent to 4% of their yearly global turnover.
 Failure to attain valid consent could also result in any personal data handling activities being shut down by the authorities.

 How can I prepare my business?

-Firstly, you should check that your current data protection procedures are up to date and comply with the current legislation.
+Firstly, you should check that your current data protection procedures are up to date and comply with the new legislation.
 We can help you with this.
 Ensure that your business can demonstrate that it has effective procedures in place to prevent any breaches of personal data.
-It may also be necessary to provide training to employees on the updates to data protection laws and ensure that they understand the procedures in place within your business for handling data.
+It is also necessary to provide training to employees on the updates to data protection laws and ensure that they understand the procedures in place within your business for handling data.

 The ICO has made a twelve point plan businesses to follow in order to comply with the GDPR that you may find useful and which is available on their website

-If you need any help dealing with your Data Protection responsibilities please get in touch using the from below and book a free no obligation consultation.
+If you need any help dealing with your Data Protection responsibilities please get in touch by calling FREE 0800 1696477 or complete the form below and book a free no obligation consultation.